 Where issues need a city wide response the Community and Partnership Officers from across the city will work with the Outcomes and Quality Manager to support larger scale and longer term commissioning / capacity building.

-From 1st January 2019 the Young People's counselling service will be delivered through York Mind.
-Referrals for this service can now be made through York Mind website www.yorkmind.org.uk/refer if you do not have access to the to the internet, or are unable to complete an online form, you can contact York Mind on 01904 643364.
-Alternatively you can email YPcounselling@yorkmind.org.
+Since 1st January 2019 the Young People's counselling service will be delivered through York Mind.
+Referrals for this service can now be made through York Mind website www.yorkmind.org.uk/refer if you do not have access to the to the Internet, or are unable to complete an online form, you can contact York Mind on 01904 643364.
+Alternatively you can email firstname.lastname@example.org

 As well as providing support and building capacity in partners, Local Area Teams will also directly operate some volunteer programmes.
 These volunteer programmes are all about building some capacity to create another option in the landscape of support available at an early help level.